|NFQ Level||Level 8|

 The Changing Economy: Recessions and Booms in Ireland and the International Economy; Money and Monetary Policy; Government Spending and Tax; Economic Journey through Life Decisions: Economic Information and Uncertainty; Firms in a World of Uncertainty; Behavioural Economics; Economic Modelling of Decision Makers; Empirical Research Methods; Reasoning and Problem Solving in Economics; Research in Economics; Transition to Professional Life

-Firms and Innovation; The Economics of Creativity; The Role of Place in Innovation; The Wealth and Poverty of Nations: International Cooperation; Economic Growth and Development; Financial Institutions and Markets; Either Economics and the Labour Market or Health Economics or the Economics of Sport, Methods for Economic Investigation: Survey Design and Implementation; Research Methods for Economic Investigation: Empirical Econometrics; Undergraduate Dissertation; Transition to Professional Life
+The Economics of Creativity; The Role of Place in Innovation; The Wealth and Poverty of Nations: International Cooperation; Economic Growth and Development; Financial Institutions and Markets; Either Economics and the Labour Market or Health Economics or the Economics of Sport, Methods for Economic Investigation: Survey Design and Implementation; Research Methods for Economic Investigation: Empirical Econometrics; Undergraduate Dissertation; Transition to Professional Life

 Expected lecture hours: In year 1 you will have about 12 hours on average per week; in years 2, 3 (Semester 1) and 4 you will have about 12 hours on average a week.

 Expected lab/practical hours: Practicals are provided in the statistical packages in Economic Data Collection, Economic Data as Evidence, Empirical Research Methods, Econometrics and Survey Design and Implementation.

 Why Choose This Course